raspberrypilearning/sonic-pi-taster-old/README.md

 # Creating Music with Sonic Pi

-We are going to make some funky songs on the Raspberry Pi, which features amazing HD (high-definition) quality video playback, sports high quality audio and has the ability to play 3D games.
+We are going to make some funky songs on the Raspberry Pi.
 For this exercise you'll need a set of headphones, speakers or a monitor with built-in speakers.

 ## Step 1: First Sounds with Sonic Pi